temporal-sa/temporal-money-transfer-java/worker-auto-tuning.md

 ```
 Sets the worker tuner to ResourceBasedTuner with controller options of 0.7 and 0.7 (or 70% of memory and CPU).

-Run the worker with Xmx and Xms
+Run the worker with Xms and Xmx options:
 ```bash
 ./gradlew -q execute -PmainClass=io.temporal.samples.moneytransfer.AccountTransferWorker --console=plain -Dorg.gradle.jvmargs="-Xms8m -Xmx1024m"
 ```
 This means that your JVM will be started with Xms amount of memory and will be able to use a maximum of Xmx amount of memory.

-Run `get_worker_memory_usage.sh` to get the memory usage of each worker.
+Run bash convenience script `get_worker_memory_usage.sh` to get the memory usage of each worker.